-9. U. T. Permian Basin: Kinesiology Building - Amendment of the Fiscal Year 20192024 Capital Improvement Program (CIP) to increase the total project cost; reapproval of design development; approval to revise funding sources; approval to increase Permanent University Funds (PUF) funding for the Kinesiology Building; approval to reallocate Grant funding and insurance proceeds to the Kinesiology Building; approval to increase PUF funding for the Engineering Building project; approval to allocate PUF funding for minor roofing project; appropriation of funds and authorization of expenditure; and resolution regarding parity debt
+9. U. T. Permian Basin: Kinesiology Building - Amendment of the Fiscal Year 2019-2024 Capital Improvement Program (CIP) to increase the total project cost; reapproval of design development; approval to revise funding sources; approval to increase Permanent University Funds (PUF) funding for the Kinesiology Building; approval to reallocate Grant funding and insurance proceeds to the Kinesiology Building; approval to increase PUF funding for the Engineering Building project; approval to allocate PUF funding for minor roofing project; appropriation of funds and authorization of expenditure; and resolution regarding parity debt

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and the institutional president that the U. T. System Board of Regents approve the recommendations for the Kinesiology Building project at The University of Texas of the Permian Basin as follows:
+The Board approved the recommendations for the Kinesiology Building project at The University of Texas of the Permian Basin as follows:

-- a. amend the Fiscal Year 2019-2024 Capital Improvement Program (CIP) to increase the total project cost from \$23,200,000 to \$37,000,000; - reapprove design development plans; - c. revise funding sources to include Unexpended Plant Funds; - d. approve additional Permanent University Funds (PUF) Bond Proceeds of \$1,957,000 for the Kinesiology Building project; - e. approve the transfer of \$3,100,000 of Grant funding from the Midland Development Corporation from the Engineering Building project to the Kinesiology Building project; - e. approve additional PUF Bond Proceeds of \$3,100,000 for the Engineering Building project to replace the Grant funding transferred to the Kinesiology Building project; - f. approve the transfer of \$3,000,000 of insurance proceeds from institutional balances to the Kinesiology Building; - g. approve additional PUF Bond Proceeds of \$3,000,000 to establish a minor project for Roofing - Various Buildings to replace insurance proceeds transferred to the Kinesiology Building project; - h. appropriate funds and authorize expenditure of \$37,000,000 with funding of \$16,157,000 from PUF Bond Proceeds, \$11,743,000 from RFS Bond Proceeds, \$2,000,000 from Gifts, \$4,100,000 from Grants, and \$3,000,000 from Unexpended Plant Funds for the Kinesiology Building project; - i. appropriate funds and authorize expenditure of \$3,100,000 of PUF Bond Proceeds for the Engineering Building project;
+- a. amend the Fiscal Year 2019-2024 Capital Improvement Program (CIP) to increase the total project cost from \$23,200,000 to \$37,000,000; - b. reapprove design development plans; - c. revise funding sources to include Unexpended Plant Funds; - d. approve additional Permanent University Fund (PUF) Bond Proceeds of \$1,957,000 for the Kinesiology Building project; - e. approve the transfer of \$3,100,000 of Grant funding from the Midland Development Corporation from the Engineering Building project to the Kinesiology Building project; - f. approve additional PUF Bond Proceeds of \$3,100,000 for the Engineering Building project to replace the Grant funding transferred to the Kinesiology Building project; - g. approve the transfer of \$3,000,000 of insurance proceeds from institutional balances to the Kinesiology Building; - approve additional PUF Bond Proceeds of \$3,000,000 to establish a minor project for Roofing - Various Buildings to replace insurance proceeds transferred to the Kinesiology Building project; - i. appropriate funds and authorize expenditure of \$37,000,000 with funding of \$16,157,000 from PUF Bond Proceeds, \$11,743,000 from RFS Bond Proceeds, \$2,000,000 from Gifts, \$4,100,000 from Grants, and \$3,000,000 from Unexpended Plant Funds for the Kinesiology Building project; - j. appropriate funds and authorize expenditure of \$3,100,000 of PUF Bond Proceeds for the Engineering Building project; - k. appropriate funds and authorize expenditure of \$3,000,000 of PUF Bond Proceeds for the Roofing Various Buildings minor project; and

-- j. appropriate funds and authorize expenditure of \$3,000,000 of PUF Bond Proceeds for the Roofing Various Buildings minor project; and - k. resolve in accordance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System that parity debt shall be issued to pay the project's cost, including any costs prior to the issuance of such parity debt; sufficient funds will be available to meet the financial obligations of the U. T. System, including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System, and to meet all financial obligations of the U. T. System Board of Regents relating to the Financing System; and U. T. Permian Basin, which is a "Member" as such term is used in the Master Resolution, possesses the financial capacity to satisfy its direct obligation as defined in the Master Resolution relating to the issuance by the U. T. System Board of Regents of tax-exempt parity debt in the aggregate amount of \$11,743,000.
+I. resolve in accordance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System that parity debt shall be issued to pay the project's cost, including any costs prior to the issuance of such parity debt; sufficient funds will be available to meet the financial obligations of the U. T. System, including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System, and to meet all financial obligations of the U. T. System Board of Regents relating to the Financing System; and U. T. Permian Basin, which is a "Member" as such term is used in the Master Resolution, possesses the financial capacity to satisfy its direct obligation as defined in the Master Resolution relating to the issuance by the U. T. System Board of Regents of tax-exempt parity debt in the aggregate amount of \$11,743,000.